Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - In the next blade, click on Data Explorer at the top.
   - In the Data Explorer blade, click on New Folder.
 You will be prompted to enter folder name.
 Enter **forphmdeploymentbyadf**.
 This folder will contain all the scripts, models and files needed for deployment that will be used by Data Factory.
   - We will use AzCopy to get the contents for *forphmdeploymentbyadf* locally on our machine.
-  - In the [AzCopy terminal](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/azcopy2.PNG?token=AKE1nb9u5bYbePzq9r-wHL85y-qvMtN4ks5ZLbbqwA%3D%3D), type the [command](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/scripts/datafactory/azCopy_command_forphmdeploymentbyadf_tolocal.txt?token=AKE1nXSNmQ-X2gJn_HdToyrFEEgjzcEHks5ZLgoMwA%3D%3D).
+  - In the [AzCopy terminal](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/azcopy2.PNG?token=AKE1nb9u5bYbePzq9r-wHL85y-qvMtN4ks5ZLbbqwA%3D%3D), type this [command](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/scripts/datafactory/azCopy_command_forphmdeploymentbyadf_tolocal.txt?token=AKE1nXSNmQ-X2gJn_HdToyrFEEgjzcEHks5ZLgoMwA%3D%3D).
   - Navigate to the folder C:\forphmdeploymentbyadf on your machine.
 You should see seventeen [files](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/datafactory) there.
 Next you will upload these files to our Data Lake Store.
   - Select the folder **forphmdeploymentbyadf** in your Data Lake Store that you just created and click on Upload at the top.
 Upload the contents of C:\forphmdeploymentbyadf here.
   - This will take time depending on your bandwidth.